The Origin of German Tragic Drama: Epistemo-Critical Prologue vs Materialism and Empirio-criticism vs Being and Time

-In terms of its epistemological and metaphysical claim (and not the specific historical substance his method addresses itself to), Benjamin’s prologue later finds provisionally inferred support in Einstein’s introduction to Bertrand Russel’s book on Theory of Knowledge which awkwardly and agreeably logs an objection to the main arguments of the book that this essay by Einstein introduces.
+In terms of its epistemological and metaphysical claim (and not the specific historical substance his method addresses itself to), Benjamin's prologue later finds provisionally inferred support in Albert Einstein's introduction to Bertrand Russell's book on Theory of Knowledge which awkwardly and agreeably logs an objection to the main arguments of the book that this essay by Einstein introduces.
 It is very unlikely that Einstein read Benjamin in order to inform his judgment on this question.
 Russell is a positivist.
-Benjamin and Einstein are…not positivists, in terms of their theory of knowledge.
-Benjamin occasionally toys with the term nihilism, but this nomination has many connotations that do not apply to him especially in his own time.
+Benjamin and Einstein are not positivists, in terms of their theory of knowledge.
+Benjamin occasionally toys with the term nihilism, but this word has many connotations that do not apply to him especially in his own time.

-The introduction to the Origins of German Tragedy—the “Epistemo-Critical Foreword”—is so difficult as a philosophical and theological exercise and, retrospectively, so substantively important in the discourse of metaphysics and fundamental ontology in German and European thought (especially in the aftermath of Nietzsche) that in many respects the Ursprung’s foreword dwarfs the main body of the book that follows it.
+The introduction to the Origins of German Tragedy—the "Epistemo-Critical Foreword"—is so difficult as a philosophical and theological exercise and, retrospectively, so substantively important in the discourse of metaphysics and fundamental ontology in German and European thought (especially in the aftermath of Friedrich Nietzsche) that in many respects the Ursprungs foreword dwarfs the main body of the book that follows it.

-The work attempts to constitutes an alternative (or at least a skeptical refusal) to the embrace of the Will to Power and a warning against this trend.
+The work attempts to constitute an alternative (or at least a skeptical refusal) to the embrace of the will to power and a warning against this trend.

-Beginning with the first chapter of Benjamin’s study of baroque drama, he presents the reader with many challenging mental exercises as the text proceeds but it has been noted that the book may likely be less read and understood than it otherwise might have been due to the fact that almost no one proceeding on the assumption that the book is a study of Baroque drama the way that authors like Samuel Johnson or Harold Bloom have written studies of Shakespeare ever makes it past the foreword.

 It is conjectured that the foreword to this book so disarmed and confused his committee at the academy that it disqualified the substance of the book from fair consideration.